Shivam9456Singh/Student-Portal/README.md

 ------------------------------------------------
 Project Overview:

+As a Freelancing Development project with Industry Level standards followed.
 This project involves the development of a comprehensive web-based system for managing student profiles within a college environment.
 The system is designed to be highly responsive and user-friendly, catering to both students and college administrators.

 Technical Stack: